idea-statica/ccm-examples/README.md

 * In CCM configure the connections #2 and #3
 * Configure the memeber #2
 * Open the column #2 in the application IDEA StatiCa Member by clicking on the button **Open**

+All examples of ModelBIM can be found in folder [Examples](https://github.com/idea-statica/ccm-examples/blob/master/FEAppExample_1/Examples/)